quasarframework/app-extension-feathersjs/src/templates/server/server-feathers/README.md

 ## Getting Started

+Getting up and running is as easy as 1, 2, 3.

+1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
-1. Install your dependencies
+2. Install your dependencies

     ```
-    $ cd path/to/server-feathers; yarn
+    cd path/to/server-feathers; npm install
     ```

-2. Start your app
+3. Start your app

     ```
-    $ node src/
+    npm start
     ```

 ## Default User